Shpotson/DE_ETL_final_work_3m/README.md

 ## How to generate test data:

-To generate Postgres test data run DAG `generate_data`
+To generate MongoDB test data run DAG `generate_data`

 ## How to replicate data: